 The appellant contends that the SEIR fails to include a range of feasible alternatives, and that there is no supporting evidence that a 100 percent affordable project is infeasible.
-The appellant argues that a 100 percent affordable City-owned project with fewer than 1,100 units and no market-rate units is an alternative that should be given consideration.
-The appellant specifically states that a smaller project alternative with roughly the same amount of affordable housing and no market-rate housing would have reduced transit delay, air quality, and noise impacts.
+The appellant argues that a smaller 100 percent affordable City-owned project with fewer than 1,100 units and no market-rate units is an alternative that should be given consideration.
+The appellant specifically states that such an alternative of a smaller project alternative with roughly the same amount of affordable housing and no market-rate housing would have reduced transit delay, air quality, and noise impacts.